 Key Messages on Graffiti Vandalism

 The WA Police Force Graffiti Team recommends that state and local government deliver clear and united messages to address graffiti vandalism.
-Aligning ourselves to the states Tough on Graffiti Strategy 2015 – 2017 is essential to ensure key messages are delivered consistently.
+Aligning ourselves to the states Graffiti Vandalism Strategy 2019-2021 is essential to ensure key messages are delivered consistently.
 The WA Police Force Graffiti Team has developed some clear guidelines on messages that support the strategy.

 The cost of removing graffiti vandalism is significant

 - It has been estimated that each year it costs the State about $25 million to clean up graffiti.

 - Graffiti damages community pride, devalues property and can, if left unchecked, act as a signal to would-be criminals that residents don’t care what happens in their neighbourhood.

 - All levels of government and the community must work together to stamp out graffiti vandalism.

 - Graffiti has a significant negative impact on the community – it increases the community’s perception of crime, reduces community pride and displaces funds which could be spent elsewhere.

 - Report graffiti at www.goodbyegraffiti.wa.gov.au or on the Goodbye Graffiti Hotline on 1800 44 22 55 – councils may prefer to use their own reporting procedures here.